amd/quark-documentation/docs/onnx/user_guide_accuracy_improvement.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 SmoothQuant(SQ) is another technique used to improve PTQ accuracy.
 It
-smoothes the outliers of the activation so that it loses as little
+smooths the outliers of the activation so that it loses as little
 precision as possible during quantization.
 Experiments show that using
 SQ technique can improve the PTQ accuracy of some models, especially for
 models with a large number of outliers in the activation.
 Here is an